-If you have installed Windows 10 / 8.1, you will notice that the upgrade comes with deep SkyDrive or OneDrive integration.
-The upgrade includes seamless File Explorer, Document Save and Camera Roll integration, just to give users a fairly quick way to save files into the cloud.
+If you have installed Windows 10/8.1, you will notice that the upgrade comes with deep SkyDrive or OneDrive integration.
+The upgrade includes seamless File Explorer, Document Save, and Camera Roll integration, just to give users a fairly quick way to save files to the cloud.
 Having said that, SkyDrive integration lacks configuration options.
 There appears no option in sight to uninstall the service, should you wish to do so.

-While you can always turn off & remove SkyDrive Sync Data in Windows 10 / 8.1, if you do not use SkyDrive at all, you can disable its integration with Windows 8.1.
+While you can always turn off & remove OneDrive Sync Data in Windows 10/8.1, if you do not use SkyDrive at all, you can disable its integration with Windows 8.1.

 Follow this tutorial to learn how you can do it.

 Disabling the service requires access to Group Policy editor.
 If your version of Windows has the Group Policy Editor, press Win+R in combination to bring up the ‘Run’ dialog box.
 In it, type gpedit.msc, and hit Enter.

 From the Local Group Policy Editor that shows up, navigate to the following path: